Royal Commission on Local Government in Greater London: Government reaction and legislation

 By May 1961, the government had announced that a number of areas on the edge of the conurbation would be excluded from Greater London.
 It published a white paper on 29 November 1961 that accepted most of the recommendations.
 However, it felt education should be a borough-level function in most parts of the capital, with a single authority for central London.
 It also proposed larger, fewer boroughs.
-In December, the government proposed that 34 boroughs, rather than 52, and detailed their boundaries.
+In December, the government proposed that there should be 34 boroughs, rather than 52, and detailed their boundaries.
 By the time of the introduction of legislation in 1962, the number of boroughs had been reduced to 32, and the area of Greater London again reduced by the exclusion of Banstead, Caterham and Warlingham, Cheshunt, Chigwell (except Hainault), Epsom and Ewell, Esher, Staines, Sunbury-on-Thames, and Walton and Weybridge.

 The London Government Act 1963 came into effect on 1 April 1965, with the creation of the Greater London Council and the 32 London borough councils.